Where did the concept for “Voluntaryist” come from?

 Voluntaryist has help along the way, including a defector from the government’s black ops, an engineering friend from college, and other superhumans who are created by the energy.

 The comic series is unique in that it touches upon real-life scenarios to highlight the misdeeds of government in our time and explore the question, “What does it mean to be truly free?”

 What is “Voluntaryism?”

-Voluntaryism is the philosophy of maximizing consent and minimizing the initiation of violence.
+Voluntaryism is the philosophy of maximizing consent and minimizing the initiation of force.
 Voluntaryism at its core is the idea that one should be able to act as long as one doesn’t physically hurt others and only uses as much force as is needed to stop impending harms.
 It is based on something called “The Non-Aggression Principle” or the “N.A.P.” for short.
 In a lot of ways, it mimics the golden rule.
 For a more complete understanding, visit The Voluntaryist Association.

 What is the plan for the comic series launch?

-Jaime has funded the comic through the loyal support of fans and friends.
+J has funded the comic through the loyal support of fans and friends.
 The plan is to get the origins story into a graphic novel with subsequent tales in comic form.
-Eventually, Jaime would like to have an animated short series produced for Voluntaryist.
+Eventually, J would like to have an animated short series produced for Voluntaryist.

 Why should I read “Voluntaryist?”

 The comic is worth reading for many reasons, but there is one reason that makes it stand out from any current main-stream production: It actually addresses government abuses.
 Many comics which have libertarian/anarchist themes only promote so subliminally.
 This comic series directly incorporates the growing abuses of government into its storyline to highlight the coming dystopian future in America and around the globe.
 The comic thus serves as an inspiration and warning to address the police state before it’s too late.

 How does a hero fighting monsters, villains, and government, address “Voluntaryism?”